gotschmarcel/goserv.it/content/example/routing.md

 server.Use(CalledAfterHandler)
 {{< /highlight >}}

+## Strict Slash vs Non-Strict Slash

+All routers can be configured to be either strict or non-strict with trailing slashes.
+By default all routers are non-strict.
+Sub routers inherit the parents behavior.

+A route `/mypath` created on a non-strict router will match both `/mypath` and `/mypath/`.
+While the same route created on a strict router will consider both paths to be different.

 ## Path Syntax

 All routes are registered under a certain path.
-A path in *goserv* is not just a simple string instead is it a small language oriented on regular expressions.
+A path in *goserv* is not just a simple string instead it is a small language inspired by regular expressions.
 Lets dive into it!

 ### Wildcards

-Wildcards allow you to create routes matching more than a single exact path, e.g. routes matching a certain prefix.
+Wildcards allow you to create routes matching more than a single exact path, e.g. matching only a certain prefix.
 The number of wildcards and the position is not restricted.

 {{< highlight go >}}
 server.Get("/public*", PublicHandler)